 Surgical procedures for the treatment of COPD

 Surgical procedures for are only considered at very advanced stages of the disease.
 Various techniques can be used to remove diseased parts of the lung or reduce their size, making it easier to breathe.
-In very severe cases of a lung transplant may be possible.
+In very severe cases of , a lung transplant may be possible.

-This type of treatment involves removing or reducing the size of hyperinflated parts of the lungs.
+This type of surgery involves removing or reducing the size of hyperinflated parts of the lungs.
 As a result, the overall volume of the lungs is reduced to start off with.
 But then there’s more room for the healthy parts of the lungs, which makes it easier for them to supply the blood with oxygen.
-The aim of this treatment is to reduce the strain on the breathing muscles, improve breathing overall and reduce shortness of breath.
+The aim of this treatment is to lessen the strain on the breathing muscles, improve breathing overall and reduce shortness of breath.

 These procedures are only suitable for people with severe who